jshumway/rust-snake/README.md

 snake
 =====

+Playing with a very early version of Rust (back when there were pointer sigils!).
+No chance of working on modern versions, but you can see what Rust code used to look like.

 An implementation of the classic snake game, in Rust!

-Requires [rust-sdl](https://github.com/brson/rust-sdl) (which is broken until the new runtime is ready...)